dddevid/WifiDeviceMapper/README.md

 - Displays connected devices in an interactive visualization.
 - Supports light and dark mode.

-## Repository
+## Demo
-The source code is available on GitHub: [WifiDeviceMapper](https://github.com/dddevid/WifiDeviceMapper.git)
+A live demo (fully functional but simulated) is available at: [WifiDeviceMapper Demo](https://dddevid.github.io/WifiDeviceMapper/)

 ## Requirements
 Before running the project, make sure you have the following installed: